 By: Sharon Aron Baron

-Tamarac City Clerk Patricia Teufel released certification that the Supervisor of Elections office verified 2,296 signatures to recall Patte Atkins-Grad, which was 421 more than the 1,875 needed during the final round of the petition process.
+Tamarac City Clerk Patricia Teufel released certification that the Supervisor of Elections office verified 2,296 signatures to recall Patte Atkins-Grad, 421 more than the 1,875 needed during the final round of the petition process.

 “The sweat, sunburn, time and exercise will be worth the effort once we have honest and effective leadership in the District Two Commissioner’s chair again,” said volunteer Walter Morris.

-Although Atkins-Grad was found not guilty of eight felony charges, including bribery and unlawful compensation from father and son developers Bruce and Sean Chait, residents didn’t believe buy her “naive” defense.
+Although Atkins-Grad was found not guilty of eight felony charges, including bribery and unlawful compensation from father and son developers Bruce and Sean Chait, residents didn’t believe or buy her “naive” defense.

 Atkins-Grad, who attempted to stop the recall in court and lost, is now appealing that decision.

-The recall committee, a bipartisan group of residents was formed by Alvin Entin and other Tamarac residents in December 2012 before Governor Rick Scott reinstated Atkins-Grad back into office.
+The recall committee, a bipartisan group of residents, was formed by Alvin Entin and other Tamarac residents in December 2012 before Governor Rick Scott reinstated Atkins-Grad back into office.
 Residents soon joined in the effort and created a legal petition in which to remove her.

 “The success of the recall to remove Patte Atkins-Grad from office gives one a sense of immense accomplishment and pride that democracy, the hard work of so many dedicated and bold people, can put right before wrong.
 We should all be proud that this system still works,” said volunteer George Stroker.
 “The people have spoken, Patte Atkins-Grad, so do the right thing and resign.”